 The Oxford Music Network (OMN) exists as a co-operative forum to address the needs of the key professional music organisations in Oxford, and, by extension, their cultural programmes, audiences, and educational and outreach partners in the community.

 It was set up in 2006 as a joint initiative by promoting organisations who had been actively working together for a number of years.
-The current members are Oxford Lieder, Music at Oxford, Oxford Contemporary Music, Jacqueline du Pré Music Building, the City of Oxford Orchestra, SJE Arts, Oxford Bach Choir, Oxford Chamber Music Foundation and Oxford Inspires, which has existed since 2003 to generate and develop cultural activity in Oxfordshire and create wider awareness of the region.
+The current members are Oxford Lieder, Music at Oxford, Oxford Contemporary Music, Jacqueline du Pré Music Building, the City of Oxford Orchestra, SJE Arts, Oxford Bach Choir and Orchestra of St John's .

 OMN meets monthly to discuss issues of common interest, exchange information and skills, share resources, co-ordinate and market their performance programmes in and around Oxford, and identify joint action initiatives to improve the effectiveness of their work individually and collectively, including the creation of new ventures and the generation of new funding.